lzhangss/SoundShape/README.md

 **Note:** At this point, consider employing a stopping rule to select which PCs should be retained as nontrivial and interpretable, and which ones should be ignored (*e.g.* broken stick models, [vegan](http://cc.oulu.fi/~jarioksa/softhelp/vegan/html/screeplot.cca.html) package) (Jackson, 1993; Rocha & Romano *in prep*).

 ### 8. Hypothetical sound surfaces and ordination of Principal Components
-Before proceeding to the ordination plot, create hypothetical sound surfaces for the calculated Principal Components using `hypo.surf` function.
+Before proceeding to the ordination plot, create hypothetical sound surfaces for the calculated Principal Components using `hypo.surf` function (`SoundShape` package).
 This function creates three-dimensional plots containing hypothetical surfaces that represent minimum and maximum deformations relative to Principal Components.

 These hypothetical surfaces must be interpreted along with the ordination of Principal Components (*e.g.* `pca.plot`), both featuring the same object containing three-dimensional point coordinates (*e.g.* `eig.sample`).
 By doing so, `hypo.surf` enhance the comprehension on how sound shape changed along the ordination axis (Fig. 7).